 With Christmas approaching, you might be worried about sorting out the arrangements for the festive period and the time that your children will spend with you if you are separated or divorced.

 We would encourage parents to discuss Christmas arrangements at an early stage to avoid any last-minute arguments.

-Here are some examples of arrangements:
+Here are some common examples of arrangements:

 If you have been unable to reach an agreement with the other parent or are struggling to compromise, you should consult a family solicitor.
 Your solicitor can provide you with further advice and guidance when negotiating with the other parent.
 Your solicitor may suggest the following:

-Myerson's experienced team of Family Law Solicitors are experts in dealing with matters concerning children and making applications for a Child Arrangements Order.
+Our experienced team of Family Law Solicitors are experts in dealing with matters concerning children and making applications for a Child Arrangements Order.
 We understand that the Christmas period causes considerable stress and concern for separated parents.
 If you require advice, please contact our Family Law Team below.